 Cervical mucus constantly changes with water intake, food choices, medication usage and douching.
 In an optimal situation where no major life changes are going on, cervical mucus can be read to provide insight into the time when a woman is most fertile.

-Ejaculate, but not sperm, may interfere with the cervical mucus consistency.
+Ejaculate may interfere with the cervical mucus consistency.
 Most of the ejaculate is usually absorbed from the vagina within hours after intercourse.
-Though there are sperm in the cervix even after that time, the sperm are unlikely to interfere with the cervical mucus consistency.
+Though there is sperm in the cervix even after that time, the sperm is unlikely to interfere with the cervical mucus consistency.

-One of the major concerns of women who TTC is that they don't have enough cervical mucus.
+One of the major concerns of women who are trying to conceive is that they don't have enough cervical mucus.
 However, cervical mucus is rarely a reason for infertility.
-In less than 5% of infertile couples there is a problem with the cervical mucus, while over 80% have a problem either with ovulation, sperm, or the fallopian tubes.
+In less than 5% of infertile couples, there is a problem with the cervical mucus, while over 80% have a problem either with ovulation, sperm, or the fallopian tubes.
 If you think that you don't have enough cervical mucus, an underlying cause such as anovulation (no ovulation) may be responsible for this, and that cause must be treated first.
 Trying to improve the mucus when there are other problems won't work.
 You can also ask your doctor to check you at the time of ovulation to verify your observation.
-This test is also known as the postcoital test.

 Taking over-the-counter and prescription medications can change the consistency of cervical mucus.
-Fertility drugs may also alter consistency and thus reading cervical mucus in these situations may be more difficult or impossible.
+Fertility drugs may also alter consistency, so reading cervical mucus in these situations may be more difficult or impossible.